talibmohamed/aesthetic_gallery/README.md

    ```

-## Usage

-- Visit `http://localhost:8000` in your browser to access the application.
-- Register for a new account or log in with existing credentials.

 ## Contributing

 If you would like to contribute to the project, please fork the repository and submit a pull request.
 Contributions are always welcome!